chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 So.
 Feed.
 Burp.
 Sleep.
 That is one thing I like about the hula-methed for burping, it's hard for them to sleep through it.
 Sometimes they do and its hilarious.

 Note that if he's having trouble sleeping at this point, we found the ergo-baby to basically be cheat-mode.
+Do whatever it takes to get that baby sleeping.

 #### Swaddling